TitasNandi/cQARank/src/main/java/doc/Features.md

 These features are extracted from the User and Dialogue Graph constructed from inter comment dependencies.

-**7. Keyword and Named Entity Features**
+**7. Keyword Features**

-These features compute the keyword match and account for the presence of named entities in the question and comment and if these named entities belong to same entity categories etc.
+This computes the keyword match and uses the relative weight of common keywords as features, finding the focus of the question and comment.

 ## Evaluation
 We combine all feature files, normalize it and feed it to a Support Vector Machine for binary classification.
 We use the SVM probability scores for ranking purposes.